wireghoul/graudit/README.md

 git clone https://github.com/wireghoul/graudit
 ```

-You should also add an alias for the graudit command in your .profile
+You should also add an alias for graudit in your .profile
 ```
 alias graudit='~/graudit/graudit'
 ```